thinc-org/awesome-stack/src/pages/things/Drupal.md

 ---

-title: Drupal
+title: "Drupal"

 tag:

   - backend
   - CMS

-desc: Drupal is a free and open source content management system written in PHP
+desc: "Drupal is a free and open source content management system written in PHP"

-by: bankbkbkk
+by: "bankbkbkk"

-from: Bank
+from: "Bank"

 ---